githubschool/copilot-demo-github-java/Demos/TDD-IntelliJ/README.md

 ![Override test function name](./images/15_OverrideSecondTest.jpg)

-Once we accepted the generated code, we have few options.
+Once we accept the generated code, we have a few options.
 IntelliJ does have a built-in feature to generate the code based on function name, etc, like this.

 ![IntelliJ built-in feature](./images/16_IntelliJHasOption.jpg)